jameskress/Visualization_Vignettes/ParaView_Vignettes/README.md

 ### Using ParaView Interactively on Ibex
 It is possible to run a local ParaView client to display and interact with your data while the ParaView server runs in an Ibex batch job, allowing interactive analysis of very large data sets.
 You will obtain the best performance by running the ParaView client on your local computer and running the server on Ibex with the same version of ParaView.
 It is highly recommended to check the available ParaView versions using ``module avail paraview`` on the system you plan to connect ParaView to.

-**WARNING**: Using a different version of ParaView than what is available on IBEX will most likely fail.
+**WARNING**: Using a different version of ParaView than what is available on IBEX WILL fail.

 **WARNING**: For macOS clients, it is necessary to install [XQuartz (X11)](https://www.xquartz.org/) to get a command prompt in which you will securely enter your credentials.